psychtlc/my_user_manual/README.md

-# Tara Glover - Senior Project Lead
+# Tara Glover - Senior Project Management & Product Development Leader

 Hi!
 This page is intended to help you understand what it might be like to work with me.